 For business owners, digital disruption is a double-edged sword.
-On the one hand, disturbing the established order and practices have made it much harder for some businesses to survive.
-However, that same disturbance led to many new opportunities opening up for businesses who were able to adapt.
+On the one hand, disturbing the established order and practices has made it much harder for some businesses to survive.
+However, that same disturbance led to many new opportunities opening up for businesses that we’re able to adapt.
 Plus, you’re always getting great new tools that make it easier to run a business.
 Chatbots are one of those tools.

 Chatbots and Customer Support